shin1m/xemmai/doc/TermExpressions.md

     and_also: or ('&&' or)* ;

-Evaluates the left operand, returns it if it is falsy, evaluates the right operand and returns it otherwise.
+Evaluates the left operand, returns it if it is `false` (`null`), evaluates the right operand and returns it otherwise.

 ## Or Else Expressions

     or_else: and_also ('||' and_also)* ;

-Evaluates the left operand, returns it if it is truthy, evaluates the right operand and returns it otherwise.
+Evaluates the left operand, returns it if it is not `false` (`null`), evaluates the right operand and returns it otherwise.

 ## Conditional Expressions